Relieve seasonal allergies with these tried-and-tested remedies.

 Having an imbalanced immune system can cause the body to overreact to a certain stimuli.
 Balancing gut bacteria and ingesting more beneficial bacteria may help to counteract allergy symptoms.

-Probiotics can help balance your good bacteria and produce a stronger immune response to common allergens.
+According to Vitagene, ‘probiotics can help balance your good bacteria and produce a stronger immune response to common allergens.’

 As with any herb, it’s advised that you check with your doctor before using, particularly if you’re pregnant, breastfeeding, are taking hormonal contraceptives, or have a liver problem.